Spring outlooks highlight severe weather threat in South and worsening drought in West

 Flood concerns less than previous years

-The Climate Prediction Center’s outlook also calls for wetter than average conditions over parts of the Midwest, Ohio Valley, Northeast and Mid-Atlantic, as well as in western Alaska.
+The Climate Prediction Center’s outlook also calls for wetter-than-average conditions over parts of the Midwest, Ohio Valley, Northeast and Mid-Atlantic, as well as in western Alaska.

 “Widespread minor to moderate flooding is predicted across the Coastal Plain of the Carolinas while minor to isolated moderate flooding is predicted for the Lower Missouri and Lower Ohio River basins,” wrote the Climate Prediction Center, though they did offer some good news.
 “Overall, this flood year is not expected to be severe or as prolonged as the previous two years.”